"Why is Weldor's Workshop the right choice for me?"

 MIG Intermediate Welding

-This course is designed for people with the basics under their belt.
+This week comes after you have the basics under your belt.
 We review previous activities with the goal of building muscle memory, hand stabilizing technique and ergonomic body positioning.
-The course is fast paced with a lot of interaction and examples from the instructor.
+The week is fast paced with a lot of interaction and examples from the instructor.

 MIG Advanced Welding